The ‘Getting Rid of’ Guide – an eco-friendly version

 If your piano is badly in need of repair or a tuning, hire a local piano tuner and technician to get the job done – like Joe Cote Piano Tuning & Repairs.
 They understand how to best get your piano back in working, beautiful sounding order.

 Today, there is too much plastic in our daily lives that we don’t know what to do with after it’s used.
-Thankfully, Winnipeg Recycling Service offers collection of:
+Our first step should be to try to make choices to avoid plastic packaging wherever possible.
+Choose vegetables that aren’t wrapped or bagged, or buy in bulk, for example,

 Waterbottles (and other hard plastics)